 I am always looking to improve and update this site.
 This includes integrating the latest injury data from our study here in Scotland as well as studies from other parts of the world.
 You can keep up to date with the latest updates and additions by linking to our Facebook page or else visit the update page.
 Several new pages and updates have been added and I really do welcome any feedback on this site - positive or negative.
 Use the contact page to get in touch.

 Whenever possible, I also try to attend the major conferences pertaining to snow sports safety, including the biannual ISSS and SITEMSH symposia.
 I aim to update this site with all the latest information from the worldwide literature base as soon as possible.
-I am also planning a full scale update of the site ready for winter 2013/14.

 Dr Mike Langran